SchwarzIT/community-stackit-go-client/README.md

 ### Key flow

-⚠️ Key flow isn't fully supported in the portal yet, which is why setting it up at the moment is a bit more technical.
+⚠️ Currently, setting up `Key flow` requires a slightly more technical approach as it is not yet available in the portal UI.

 1. Create an RSA key pair: